huangy34/lab4/readme.txt

 what does the test plan looks like?
 -Test plans look like sets of numbers.
 What can I do to add colors on my output?
+-look up the API online
 What type of methods do I need?
+-methods are given